george-stoica/atlassian-mcp-server/README.md

 - `createdBefore` (optional): ISO date string for tickets created before this date
 - `project` (optional): Project key
 - `status` (optional): Ticket status
+- `summary` (optional): Text to search for in ticket summaries
+- `description` (optional): Text to search for in ticket descriptions
+- `textSearch` (optional): Text to search for in both summary and description
 - `maxResults` (optional): Maximum number of results (1-100, default: 50)
 - `startAt` (optional): Starting index for pagination (default: 0)